Food Security Fund

 -

-$75 supplies fresh fruit, veggies, and a variety of grains and proteins to feed a family of four for a week
+$100 provides fresh fruit, veggies, and a variety of grains and protein to feed a family of four for one week.

 -